Your cooperation in following these rules and regulations is vital in protecting your Park's beauty and natural features.

 Camp only in designated sites.

-At Pinnacles National Monument, camping or sleeping in vehicles is only permitted in designated campsites.
+At Pinnacles National Park, camping or sleeping in vehicles is only permitted in designated campsites.
 Camping is not allowed outside the boundaries of the Pinnacles Campground.

 Respect quiet hours.